francoisjacquet/WPadmin-icon-sets/README.md

 ### Logo

-Rebrand RosarioSIS: replace the `logo.png` file wit your own logo.
+Rebrand RosarioSIS: replace the `logo.png` file with your own logo.

 ### Stylesheet